Did you ever wonder how hackers hack email passwords? Or ever found yourself in dire need to know about how to hack into someone’s email account?

-With inbuilt WiFi chip, can now easily pick up the information containing passwords, credit card details or anything that is typed on the keyboard over the air.
+With an inbuilt WiFi chip, you can now easily pick up the information containing passwords, credit card details, or anything that is typed on the keyboard over the air.
 If desired, the keylogger can be moved to another computer to retrieve the data.
-If you are looking for an older version (PS2 keyboard compatibility), read best hardware keyloggers.
+If you are looking for an older version (PS2 keyboard compatibility), read the best hardware keyloggers.

 Prevention (BETTER safe than SORRY)

 - Never install any Software patch or any Keygen, unless you download it from a legit site.